 On the race front Scotland’s Oli Mortimer will be looking to continue his domination of the Mini Challenge championship.
 The promising youngster won all three races in his Cooper S at the recent Snetterton meeting and is out for more of the same at Oulton.

 A habitual fly-tipper has been taught a lesson he is unlikely to forget in a hurry after officials seized a Mitsubishi 4×4 he had used during his illicit operations and put it through a crusher.
-Council bosses in Wigan approved this drastic severe against the trader suspected of dumping car tyres in a number of locations around the Wigan area.
+Council bosses in Wigan approved this drastic measure against the trader suspected of dumping car tyres in a number of locations around the Wigan area.